-FIGURE 6: BERGRIVIER MUNICIPALITY LEARNER ENROLMENT 2016 - 2018 increased again to 31.5 % in 2018.
+FIGURE 6: BERGRIVIER MUNICIPALITY LEARNER ENROLMENT 2016 - 2018

+It is important to emphasize that the drop-out rate has decreased from 40 % in 2012 to 21.6 % in 2017, but increased again to 31.5 % in 2018.
 Bergrivier Municipal Area has the second lowest percentage of no-fee schools in the district as research indicates that learners often drop-out of school due to lack of money and social concerns such a teenage pregnancies.
 Being able to retain learners is essential for positive education outcomes